 What is your favorite part about volunteering with Food Forward?

-How would you describe the volunteer experience in the office?
-In the field?
+How would you describe the volunteer experience at a harvest?

 What was your first volunteer day like?